 This section of the paper considers the processes and procedures specified in the Rules for ensuring ongoing compliance.
-This includes consideration of the appropriate requirements for monitoring, including self-monitoring through compliance programs, notification of identified breaches of technical standards and the most appropriate procedures and processes for rectifying an identified breach of the standards.
+This includes consideration of the appropriate requirements for monitoring, including self-monitoring through compliance programs, notification of identified breaches of technical standards and the most appropriate procedures and processes for timely rectification where a breach of the standards has been identified.